 Here are a few common suggestions that you should consider before purchasing a photo management tool.

-- Mobile App – A mobile app comes in handy when it comes to edit, share, store, or capturing videos or images.
+- Mobile App – A mobile app comes in handy when it comes to editing, sharing, storing, or capturing videos or images.
 Additionally, you can use it to share, export, or manage images and files.

 - Artificial Intelligence – It’s good to have features like object recognition and facial recognition equipped with the software.
 These AI-based functions can help you quickly search and sort images using factors like objects, names, events, and more.
 This saves you from remembering relevant keywords to find a picture.

-- Wireless Support – Should allow you to seamlessly transfer all your data through a Wi-Fi connection.
+- Wireless Support – This should allow you to seamlessly transfer all your data through a Wi-Fi connection.

 - Photo Editing Features – Editing options like lens correction, contrast, brightness, and exposure correction can help you edit images at a quicker pace without relying on standalone photo editing software.